helium/HIP/0024-transfer-percentage-of-hotspot.md

 This proposal introduces a new transaction, transfer_gateway_v2, which would allow a hotspot owner to transfer a percentage share of a hotspot's revenue stream to another owner.
-This transfer would be 'stable' as once a percentage share is transferred, the only way to reverse the transfer would be for the new owner to voluntarily transfer it back to the original owner.
+This transfer would be 'persistent' as once a percentage share is transferred, the only way to reverse the transfer would be for the new owner to voluntarily transfer it back to the original owner.
 Percentage share would be directly determinant in the payout of HNT rewards  (50% share -> 50% of HNT rewards, 10% share -> 10% of HNT rewards, etc.).
 Transfers would range from 1 to 100%.